International Military Sports Council

-The International Military Sports Council (IMSC; Conseil International du Sport Militaire, CISM) is an international sports association, established in 1948 and headquartered in Brussels.
+The International Military Sports Council (IMSC; Conseil International du Sport Militaire, CISM) is an international sports association, established in 1948 and headquartered in Brussels, Belgium.
 It is the world's second-largest multi-discipline sports organisation, after the International Olympic Committee, holding more than 20 competitions annually.
-Under its auspices, soldiers who may previously have met on the battlefield compete on the sports playing field.
+Under its auspices, soldiers who may previously have met on the battlefield compete on the playing field.
 CISM organises various sporting events, including the Military World Games and World Military Championships, for the armed forces of 140 member countries.
 The aim of CISM is to promote sport activity and physical education between armed forces as a means to foster world peace.
 The motto of CISM is "Friendship through Sport" and is based on the three pillars: sport, education and solidarity.
 Since April 2022, the president of CISM has been Colonel Nilton Gomes Rolim Filho of Brazil.

 History

 Before the CISM

 In 1919, in the aftermath of the First World War, the Inter-Allied Games were organised by General John Pershing's Allied Forces Sports Council, bringing together 1500 athletes representing 18 nations, to compete in 24 sports.
-The event was held in Joinville-le-Pont in France.
+The event was held in Joinville-le-Pont, France.

 In May 1946, after the Second World War, the Allied Forces Sports Council was revived by Colonel Henri Debrus and Olympic pentathlete Major Raoul Mollet, and over the weekend of 7–8 September that year, the second Inter-Allied Games took place in Berlin, at the Olympiastadion, venue of the 1936 Olympic Games.
 The event was also known as the Allied Track and Field Championships, following a similar event in 1945.
-Twelve nations were due to be represented: Belgium, Czechoslovakia, Denmark, Great Britain, Poland, Greece, Luxembourg, Holland, Norway, the Soviet Union, the United States and hosts Germany, while reports say that only seven did.
+Twelve nations were due to be represented: Belgium, Czechoslovakia, Denmark, Great Britain, Poland, Greece, Luxembourg, the Netherlands, Norway, the Soviet Union, the United States and hosts Germany, while reports say that only seven did.

 Amid some rancour, the Allied Forces Sports Council was extinguished in 1947.

 Main development

-A few months later, taking up they had left off with the Allied Forces Sports Council, Colonel Debrus and Major Mollet founded the CISM, on 18 February 1948.
+A few months later, taking up where they had left off with the Allied Forces Sports Council, Colonel Debrus and Major Mollet founded the CISM, on 18 February 1948.
 The founding members were Belgium, Denmark, France, Luxembourg and the Netherlands.
 In 1950, Argentina and Egypt became members.
 In 1951, the United States joined.
 In 1952, Iraq, Lebanon, Pakistan and Syria became members, followed two years later by Brazil.
 Canada came on board in 1985.
 Then in 1991, with the end of the Cold War, the rival Warsaw Pact organisation Friendly Armies' Sports Committee (SKDA) merged with CISM, heralding the accession of 31 new member countries from the Pact and others associated with the Soviet Bloc.
 This rapid progress led to recognition by international institutions including the IOC.
 Prior to 1995, CISM organised 15 to 20 world championships each year.
 Since 1995, CISM has organised every four years the Military World Games, a multi-sport event.